 I said, "I think that is a great idea."
 I said, "They are radical.
-I mean, you talk about people being recruited from the U.S., and you have the Fort Hood shooting, where Major Nidal Hasan, a decorated Army Board-certified psychiatrist, who was seduced or converted, by lack of a better term, by jihadists to turn weapons against his own fellow soldiers and kill 14 people in Fort Hood.
+I mean, you talk about people being recruited from the U.S., and you have the Fort Hood shooting, where Major Nidal Hasan, a decorated Army Board-certified psychiatrist, who was seduced or converted, for lack of a better term, by jihadists to turn weapons against his own fellow soldiers and kill 14 people in Fort Hood.

-So we said, "If somebody can do that, how hard would it be to convince the youth," and, as I started researching it, I said, "Well, here's my idea for the Capstone research paper.
+So we said, "If somebody can do that, how hard would it be to convince the youth," and, as I started researching it, I said, "Well, here's my idea for the capstone research paper.
 Let's start out by looking at how radicalization of the youth is occurring online."

 What did you find in your research?